Deep Learning for Image Denoising: A Photographer's Guide

 - GANs learn to generate realistic images through this adversarial process.
 The generator tries to fool the discriminator, while the discriminator tries to correctly identify the generated images.
 This constant competition leads to the generation of highly realistic and noise-free images.

 - Training GANs can be challenging due to issues like mode collapse and instability.
-Mode collapse occurs when the generator produces a limited variety of images, while instability refers to oscillations in the training process.
+Mode collapse occurs when the generator produces a limited variety of images, failing to capture the full diversity of the data.
+Instability refers to oscillations in the training process, where the loss might fluctuate wildly or the model might fail to converge, often indicated by erratic changes in image quality during training.

 Understanding these deep learning architectures is key to leveraging their power for image denoising.
 Next, we'll explore data preparation and augmentation techniques to further enhance denoising performance.